c4elme/information-security-notebook/networking-stuff/the-osi-model-and-tcpip-model.md

 ### Presentation Layer

-Presentation layer is responsible for encryption and decryption of the data transmitted on the network.
+Presentation layer is responsible for the encryption and decryption of the data transmitted on the network.

 ### Application Layer

 Application layer is responsible for viewing the information of the data.